 “It’s been exciting to work alongside the people who taught me so much in a professional capacity,” she said.
 “I owe so much to this institution, and it warms my heart to be able to be give back to my alma mater only six years after graduating.”

-“Avenue Q” opens April 19 at McKenna Theatre on the New Paltz campus, with performances from April 19-22 and April 26-29.
-Tickets are available via this link.
+“Avenue Q” opened April 19 at McKenna Theatre on the New Paltz campus, with performances from April 19-22 and April 26-29.